 Let’s take a look at the LangChain Agent node

 Select the SQL Agent type and SQLite database source.
-This allows you to work with the local SQLite file without connecting to remote sources.
+This allows you to work with a local SQLite file without connecting to remote sources.

 Make sure that the Input Binary Field name matches the binary data name.

-The LangChain SQL Agent makes several requests before providing the final answer
+The LangChain SQL Agent makes several requests before providing a final response

-Keep the other settings, close the config window and connect 2 extra nodes: Windows Buffer Memory node - to store past answers - and the Model, e.g. OpenAI Chat model node.
-Pick the model name (i.e. gpt-4-turbo) and adjust the temperature.
-For coding tasks lower values work better, e.g. 0.3.
+Save the rest of the other settings, close the config window and connect 2 additional nodes: the Windows Buffer Memory node - to store past responses - and the Model node, such as the OpenAI Chat model node.
+Choose a model (i.e. gpt-4-turbo) and set the temperature.
+For coding tasks, it is better to use lower values, such as 0.3.

 Now you can ask various questions about your data, even non-trivial ones!
 Compare the following user inputs: